JonLloydDev/sitegen/README.md

-A simple static site generator
+A static website generator with rudimentary markdown parsing